 |Shaker Origins - Incredible Craftsmanship|

 Over the next 106 years, the Shaker movement grew to include nineteen religious communities scattered from Maine to Ohio to Florida, with a following of around 6,000 members.
-This included the Sabbathday Lake Shaker Village in Maine, founded in 1783—the last active Shaker community, located just a few towns over from Sturbridge Yankee Workshop.
+This included the Sabbathday Lake Shaker Village in Maine, founded in 1783.
+This is the last active Shaker community, and is located just a few towns over from Sturbridge Yankee Workshop.

 Simple Beauty in Everyday Objects